ProlificsPanther/Docker-Panther/README.md

 # Dockerize Panther Client
-Provided is a Docker file that can be used to dockerize  your Panther Client application.
+The Docker file can be used to dockerize  your Panther Client application.
 Also included are samples of a Panther Docker image  that can  be pulled directly using  the docker pull command from [Docker Hub](https://hub.docker.com/repository/docker/prolificspanther/pantherclient).

 ### Usage
 * Panther Client 5.53